 Hampton Roads boasts an impressive array of cultural arts attractions including a number of world-class performing arts centers and museums.
 Music lovers will enjoy notable performances at the Virginia Symphony, Virginia Opera, Virginia Stage Company, the Sandler Center for the Performing Arts, and Christopher Newport University's Ferguson Center for the Arts, along with many other acts and venues throughout the Tidewater region.

 Art enthusiasts should check out the rotating exhibitions at the Virginia Museum of Contemporary Art (MOCA), the ecletic offerings at the d'Art Center at Selden Arcade in downtown Norfolk, and the many distinctive art galleries located in Williamsburg.
-The Chrysler Museum of Art, currently undergoing a multimillion-dollar renovation and set to reopen in spring 2014, is located just blocks from EVMS’ main campus in Norfolk.
+The Chrysler Museum of Art, recently underwent a multi-million dollar renovation and located just blocks from EVMS’ main campus in Norfolk.

 Outdoors, Sports & Recreation